silasogar2/DYZCREDIT_DOCS/README.md

 There are two smart contracts here:

-1. The standard BEP20 TOken
+1. The standard BEP20 Token.
-2. The Buy back smart contract
+2. The Buy back smart contract.

 ## Token Addresses